model-railroad/tcm/README.md

 - ✅ App: Import/Export Cameras Configuration (via simple text data sharing).
 - ✅ Admin: Remove unused features: BootReceiver, WifiLock (not available on API 29+).
 - ✅ Admin: Fix Gradle to only pack required JavaCV JNI Libs.
-- ☐ App: Start at boot using Accessibility API.
+- ❌ App: Start at boot using Accessibility API (⇒ cannot be used to start the activity).
-- ☐ App: GA hourly report of battery level.
+- ✅ App: GA hourly report of battery level.
+- ✅ App: Reintroduce Boot Receiver (for API 28 and lower).
+- ✅ App: Switch from View KeepScreenOn to app-wide Wake Lock (seems more stable as a Home app).
 - ☐ Reintroduce preference to fill/fit in image view.
 - ☐ Reintroduce preference to fill/fit in image view.

+Phase 3:

 - ☐ Gamma correction on input images (via OpenCV LUT f.ex.)
 - ☐ Use OpenCV to detect motion.
 - ☐ Highlight videos w/ detected motion.